Back to People

 1863Age 54

-Delivers the Gettysburg Address (Nov 19, 1863) at dedication of the Gettysburg National Cemetery; speech becomes iconic.
+On Nov 19, 1863 Lincoln gave the Gettysburg Address at the dedication of the National Cemetery; the speech redefined the war's purpose.

 Confidence